afonsoguerra/AYUKA/README.md

 # AYUKA: A toolkit for fast viral genotyping using whole genome sequencing.

 AYUKA is a fast viral genotyping toolkit that can analyze raw sequencing reads to determine the viral genotypes present in a sample.
-It was developed by Jose Afonso Guerra-Assuncao at University College London.
+It was developed by Jose Afonso Guerra-Assuncao.

 ## Installation